tymbalodeon/tsundeoku/README.md

 Track metadata can be changed to suit the user's preferences.
 For personal use, I have included a default option to strip bracketed years (in the format:
 "[YYYY]") from all album fields.

+# Installation

+Run `make build` to install the `musicbros` command in your shell.

+# Usage

+- For information about each command: `musicbros --help`
+- To create, update, and view your config file storing the location of your shared folder and beets pickle file: `musicbros config` (or `musicbros config --update`)
+- To import new audio files from your shared folder to your music library:
+  `musicbros import-new` (and optionally `musicbros import-new --strip-years`)
+- To strip bracketed years from the audio tracks' album fields: `musicbros strip-years`